 How Do I Go about Serving My Spouse?

 Ontario’s lawmakers have enacted legislation regarding how one spouse can serve another spouse with divorce papers.
-There are a few methods, which makes it easier for spouses who want to get divorced.
+There are a few methods, which make it easier for spouses who want to get divorced.